 The Watchdog Timer is provided to prevent program malfunctions or sequences from jumping to unknown locations, due to certain uncontrollable external events such as electrical noise.
 It operates by providing a device reset when the WDT counter overflows.
-The WDT clock is supplied by one of two sources selected by configuration option: its own self contained dedicated internal WDT oscillator or $f{SYS}/4$ .
+The WDT clock is supplied by one of two sources selected by configuration option: its own self contained dedicated internal WDT oscillator or $f{\rm SYS}/4$.
 Note that if the WDT configuration option has been disabled, then any instruction relating to its operation will result in no operation.

-In the Cost-Effective A/D Flash Type with EEPROM series of microcontrollers, all Watchdog Timer options, such as enable/disable, WDT clock source and clear instruction type all selected through configuration options.
-There are no internal registers associated with the WDT in the Cost-Effective A/D Flash Type MCU series.
-One of the WDT clock sources is an internal oscillator which has an approximate period of 65μs at a supply voltage of 5V.
+In the Cost-Effective A/D Type series of microcontrollers, all Watchdog Timer options, such as enable/disable, WDT clock source and clear instruction type all selected through configuration options.
+There are no internal registers associated with the WDT in the Cost-Effective A/D Type MCU series.
+One of the WDT clock sources is an internal oscillator which has an approximate period of $65\mu s$ at a supply voltage of 5V.
 However, it should be noted that this specified internal clock period can vary with VDD, temperature and process variations.
-The other WDT clock source option is the $f{SYS}/4$ clock.
-Whether the WDT clock source is its own internal WDT oscillator, or from $f{SYS}/4$ , it is divided by $2^{13} \sim 2^{16}$ (by options to get the WDT time-out period).
-The max time out period is around 4.3s when the 2 is selected.
-This time-out period may vary with temperature, VDD and process variations.
-As the clear instruction only resets the last stage of the divider chain, for this reason the actual division ratio and corresponding Watchdog Timer time-out can vary by a factor of two.
+The other WDT clock source option is the f{SYS}/4 clock.
+Whether the WDT clock source is its own internal WDT oscillator, or from f{SYS}/4, it is further divided by 16 via an internal 15-bit counter and a clearable single bit counter to give longer Watchdog time-outs.
+As this ratio is fixed it gives an overall Watchdog Timer time-out value of $2^{15}/f_S$ to $2^{16}/f_S$.
+As the clear instruction only resets the last stage of the divider chain, for this reason the actual division ratio and corresponding

+Watchdog Timer time-out can vary by a factor of two.
 The exact division ratio depends upon the residual value in the Watchdog Timer counter before the clear instruction is executed.
 It is important to realise that as there are no independent internal registers or configuration options associated with the length of the Watchdog Timer time-out, it is completely dependent upon the frequency of $f{\rm SYS}/4$ or the internal WDT oscillator.